danielbodnar/awesome-stars/BY-LANG.md

 ## JavaScript

+- [thesephist/revery](https://github.com/thesephist/revery) - A personal semantic search engine capable of surfacing relevant bookmarks, journal entries, notes, blogs, contacts, and more, built on an efficient document embedding algorithm and Monocle's personal
+- [itemsapi/itemsjs](https://github.com/itemsapi/itemsjs) - Extremely fast faceted search engine in JavaScript - lightweight, flexible, and simple to use
+- [hoothin/SearchJumper](https://github.com/hoothin/SearchJumper) - Yet another awesome web extension for switching search engines, can also search anything (selection text / image / link / find in page) on any engine with a simple right click or a variety of menus an
+- [garywill/BigSearch](https://github.com/garywill/BigSearch) - Browser extension.
+Definitly more than a GET/POST sender.
+Handily use search engines via a Flexible Tool!
+UI has Vimium-like feature 🌐🔍 (Pure-client.
+No 3rd-party server needed) 大术专搜 既专又广 手敲几下 纵横去往
 - [nijikokun/generate-schema](https://github.com/nijikokun/generate-schema) - 🧞 Convert JSON Objects to MySQL, JSON Schema, Mongoose, Google BigQuery, Swagger, and more.
 - [APIPatterns/typespec-demo](https://github.com/APIPatterns/typespec-demo) - Demo of TypeSpec
 - [devthefuture-org/foundernetes](https://github.com/devthefuture-org/foundernetes) - Infra Idempotence As A Framework